utxostack/rgbpp-sdk/packages/ckb/README.md

  * @param transferAmount The XUDT amount to be transferred
  * @param witnessLockPlaceholderSize(Optional) The WitnessArgs.lock placeholder bytes array size and the default value is 5000
- * @param ckbFeeRate(Optional) The CKB transaction fee rate, default value is 1100 */
+ * @param ckbFeeRate(Optional) The CKB transaction fee rate, default value is 1100
+ * @param btcTestnetType(Optional) The Bitcoin Testnet type including Testnet3 and Signet, default value is Testnet3 */
 export const genCkbJumpBtcVirtualTx = async ({
   collector,